ClojureBridge/curriculum/outline/setup_osx.md

 ![Testing apps - welcome](img/testing-welcomeclojurebridge.png)

+Let's try one more sample.
-Next, in the workspace menu on the left, click on `welcometoclojurebridge` - `src` - `clojurebridge-turtle` - `walk.clj`.
+In the directory tree on the left, click on `welcometoclojurebridge` - `src` - `clojurebridge-turtle` - `walk.clj`.
 The `walk.clj` file will open on the right side.
 Like we did before, click "Reload" button.